Flixbox/lp-compat/docs/honorable-mentions.md

 Apps that didn't make the list, but for some reason still deserve a spot on the site.

+## Patchable apps that only work on a certain version

+- Cytus 2 works on version 4.2.5 and below

 ## Patchable apps that vanished from the Play Store

 - Asdivine Hearts 2